rzommers/MotorModel/rtd/source/index.md

 The simulations within the MotorModel package use MISO, which is a C++ software library built on MFEM.
 Before continuing, MISO must be completely built, as well as MFEM and other dependencies.

-Go to [Insert Link] to find a guide on setting up MISO.
-It is strongly recommended that everything listed within this guide is built in one folder so that the eventual Python environment will be able to find all of the installed dependencies.
+Go to [MISO Installation](https://miso-installation.readthedocs.io/en/latest/) to find a guide on setting up MISO.
+It is strongly recommended that all downloads and builds are completed in one folder so that the eventual Python environment will be able to find all of the installed dependencies.
+This guide assumes that the formatting is the same as what's recommended in the MISO guide.

 Some of the tests contained within MotorModel require the use of SNOPT, which, unlike the other dependencies for this package, is not open-source, and must be purchased.
 See the [SNOPT Website](http://www.sbsi-sol-optimize.com/asp/sol_product_snopt.htm) for more information.